 Preparing for the iGEM Season

-Students and instructors who are interesting in having an iGEM team for the upcoming season often begin preparing during November through February.
-Below are some helpful tips to get the process started for the 2017 season.
+Students and instructors who are interested in having an iGEM team for the upcoming season often begin preparing between November and February.
+Below are some helpful tips to get the process started for the 2019 season.

-- If you competed in 2016, have an iGEM debriefing with your PI and team
+- If you competed in 2018, have an iGEM debrief with your PI and team

 - Raise awareness of iGEM at your school